plochoidysis-ojwege/Industrial-Panel-Design/Documentation/Glossary_of_Terms.md

 - **RCD (Residual Current Device):**
   A safety device that detects imbalances between live and neutral currents (earth leakage) and disconnects the circuit to prevent electric shocks.

-- **PLC (Programmable Logic Controller):**
-  An industrial computer used to control machinery and processes on production lines, automating operations and improving efficiency.

 - **HMI (Human-Machine Interface):**
   A dashboard or interface that allows operators to interact with and control industrial systems, displaying real-time data and statuses.